cpske/ISP/django/model-separate-classes.md

 ## 1. Meta-class Information for Django

+> This `Meta` class information may not be necessary anymore.
+> According the [wiki page][splitting-model-data], the Django code has been modified to detect this automatically.
+> In my test using Django 2.2.2, the Meta class *is* needed for correct table names.

 In each model class add a `Meta` class to specify the app and database table.

 * `db_table` - name of the database table